mobxjs/mobx/docs/refguide/observable.md

 * `replace(newItems)` Replaces all existing entries in the array with new ones.
 * `find(predicate: (item, index, array) => boolean, thisArg?, fromIndex?)` Basically the same as the ES7 `Array.find` proposal, except for the additional `fromIndex` parameter.
 * `remove(value)` Remove a single item by value from the array.
 Returns `true` if the item was found and removed.
+* `peek()` Returns an array with all the values which can safely be passed to other libraries, similar to `slice()`.
+In contrast to `slice`, `peek` peek doesn't create a defensive copy.
+Use this in performance critical applications if you know for sure that you use the array in a read-only manner.
+In performance cricital sections it is recommend to use [fastArray](../refguide/fast-array.md) as well.